vinceimbat/vinceimbat/content/Existential events or crises compel us to think about purpose.md

 sr-ease: 249
 ---

-As children, [[thoughts/meaning]] and [[purpose]] are not important ([[Children don’t seem to think about purpose]]).
+As children, [[meaning]] and [[purpose]] are not important ([[Children don’t seem to think about purpose]]).
 But along the way to or during adulthood, something happens to us—a death of a loved one, a transcendental experience, or an illuminating piece of art.
 Whether pleasant or unpleasant, the experience compels us to think about the purpose of our lives and the point of everything.
 As [[Sam Harris]] said, the problem of meaning and pupose only becomes a problem when it becomes a problem.

 # References